xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

  * Course Prerequisite: MAT 151, or satisfactory performance in the math placement test administered by the math department.

- * Class time and location: Tuesdays and Thursdays 10:00-11:15am at Hubbard 210
+ * Class time and location: Tuesdays and Thursdays 10:00-11:15 am at Hubbard 210

  * Textbook: Please see the course material link above.